IstiyakMilon/Mr.-Takla/README.md

-# Mr.-Takla
+# Mr. Takla
 Android App
-Distion of Bengali Language when written in Banglish
+.Distion of Bengali Language when written in Banglish